TheaFrances/Coleoid_genome_topology_2025/1. Preprocessing and mapping of Micro-C reads/README.md

 The filtered data was formatted into a Juicebox .hic file and KR normalised using the script [`run_hicpro2juicebox.sh`](run_hicpro2juicebox.sh).
 The `hicpro2juicebox.sh` script was obtained from the [HiC-Pro GitHub repo](https://github.com/nservant/HiC-Pro/blob/master/bin/utils/hicpro2juicebox.sh).

-### Dump .hic matrix at 100 kb resolution for downstream analyses
+### Dump .hic matrix at 100 kb resolution with KR normalisation for every chromosome for downstream analyses

 ```bash
 #!/bin/bash